-Once, I had a barber whom I really liked.
+Once, I had a barber I really liked.

 And yet, I loved the way he cut my hair.
 He seemed to understand it, as no one up to that point had.
 I have extremely thick hair, which is the object of much envy by older guys.
 It’s true I will most certainly never go bald, and even my grandfather had a full head of hair when he died at 78.

-My hair’s fullness does present certain barbering problems.
+My hair’s plush fullness does present certain barbering problems.
 Basically, it shows every cut.
-So whomever trims it can never make a casual cut in the process.
-But this barber was a master craftsman, and I was thrilled to finally be getting an excellent cut I never needed to doctor later with large quantities of hair gel.
+So whomever trims it can never make a casual clip in the process.
+But this barber did so well that I never needed to doctor it later with large quantities of hair gel.

 One day I was in his shop, getting a cut as a national cable news channel played in the background.
 President Obama was speaking, about what I can’t remember.
 But I will never forget the words that came out of my barber’s mouth, as he listened to the speech with disgust.

 “Stupid Ni**er!”, he said, as he nonchalantly continued to cut my hair.

 I think I stopped breathing for about 10 seconds.
 Not only because his words took the wind out of me, but also because I was holding my breath, trying to think of what to do.